© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Earlswood Common 20m south of Pendleton Road is a scheduled monument protected by Historic England under reference 1008052.
 View the official record →

-Bowl barrow on Earlswood Common is a Bronze Age funerary monument located in Surrey, situated approximately 20 metres south of Pendleton Road.
+Bowl barrow on Earlswood Common is a Bronze Age funerary monument located in Surrey, approximately 20 metres south of Pendleton Road.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008052.

 Bowl barrow on Earlswood Common 20m south of Pendleton Road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008052.